rsoury/buyte/README.md

 # Buyte

 **Open Source Digital Wallet Checkout**.
-Accelerate your eCommerce website checkout with an all-in-one solution that integrates Apple Pay and Google Pay in with your own Payment Processor.
+Accelerate your eCommerce website checkout with an all-in-one solution that integrates Apple Pay and Google Pay with your Payment Processor(s).
 Completely serverless tokenisation and payment processing for digital wallet solutions built for the AWS Cloud.

 ![Buyte Logo](https://github.com/rsoury/buyte/blob/master/docs/logo.png)